reuse-city/CMVC/analysis/online-survey.md

 **[Analysis](README.md) > Online Survey**

-The Online Survey had a limited number of responses (6).
+The Online Survey had eight responses in total.
 Survey results show a few key themes and perspectives from the participants.

 The survey highlighted the diverse motivations of those involved in material reuse, combining professional and personal interests.
 A common sentiment was the importance of the educational aspect and the need for more structured knowledge sharing.